Neuroling/SPINCO_SINEEG/Projects/SINEEG/DiN/Readme.md

 * ‘BAK’ contains unorganized copies of files.
 Ignore.

 ## Events

+### Events of interest in preprocessed data
+*  **EEG.epochs.accuracy** - indicates performance in identifying the digit presented
+* **EEG.epochs.clarityOrig** - subjective rating of how hard the trial was (by participant)
+* **EEG.epochs.clarityBin** - clarityOrig transformed to thirtiles
+* **EEG.epochs.degLvlOrig** - degradation of stimuli (SNR of presentation, which depended of degradation task) if 'none' it means there was no noise added.
+* **EEG.epochs.degBin** - transformation of degradation scores to more objective values.
+Values are 'none'= clear, 1='easy', 2= 'medium' SRT 50% correct in calibration.
+3='difficult'
+*
 ### trigger code legend:
 *Note: in one of the preprocessing scripts there was some correction of triggers due to issues (splitted triggers) with EGI system.
 * 'DIN2' = block start